Choose frugal

 Ah, the age-old question of wedding planning: “How many people should I invite to my wedding?“.

-First and foremost, think about your budget, and remember to be realistic.
+First and foremost, think about your wedding budget, and remember to be realistic.
 Weddings can get expensive, especially if you’re inviting a lot of people.
 If you’re working with a smaller budget, it might be wise to keep the guest list on the smaller side.
-On the other hand, if you have a more flexible budget, you might be able to invite a few more people.
+On the other hand, if you have a more flexible wedding budget, you might be able to invite a few more people.

 Next, think about the size of your venue.
 You don’t want to overcrowd the space, so it’s important to consider how many people you can comfortably fit in the venue you’ve chosen.
 Keep in mind that you’ll also need to consider things like seating arrangements, tables, and dance floor space.

 Finally, think about who you really want to be there on your special day.
 This is your wedding, after all, and you should invite the people who are most important to you.
-This might include close family members, friends, and perhaps a few colleagues or extended family members.
-Just remember to keep the guest list manageable and within your budget.
+This might include close family members, close friends, and perhaps a few colleagues/co workers or extended family members.

 A few more tips to help you successfully create your guestlist.